ethereum/devp2p/discv5/discv5-theory.md

 registrars to keep unbounded per-request state for pending registrations.

 When a registrar receives a registration request, it computes a waiting time from the current state of the ad cache and the incoming advertisement.
-If the effective remaining waiting time is zero, the advertisement is admitted.
+If the effective remaining waiting time is less than or equal to zero, the advertisement is admitted.
 Otherwise, the registrar returns a ticket and a waiting time.

 The registrar does not need to keep per-request state for pending registrations.
 Instead, the state needed to